mizaiz/mizaiz/README.md

 id jump after you if you fell into possible death not knowing if i'd be dead too but you're not nerdy enough for that i guess - ellie

 WELL ID SACRIFICE MY BIKE THAT I NAMED AFTER US TO SAVE YOU FROM YOUR EVIL EX BUT YOU ARENT NERDY ENOUGH FOR THAT- NID

+i think you're an extraordinary person but you arent nerdy enough to understand - ellie